London's Gatwick airport eyes second runway

 Building a second runway at Gatwick could transform it into an international hub.

-Bosses at Gatwick, owned by Global Infrastructure Partners GIP.L - an investment fund founded by Credit Suisse and General Electric - plan to invest another 1 billion pounds in the airport to increase passengers numbers and create an extra 1,200 jobs.
+Bosses at Gatwick, owned by Global Infrastructure Partners (GIP) - an investment fund founded by Credit Suisse and General Electric - plan to invest another 1 billion pounds ($1.5 billion) in the airport to increase passengers numbers and create an extra 1,200 jobs.

 In the last three years GIP has invested 750 million pounds modernising its two terminals and revamping its security, baggage and inter-terminal shuttle services.